Skip to main content

 When AI Should Handle It

-AI excels at calls that are:
+AI excels at conversations that are:

 • Repetitive — "What are your hours?"
 "Do you accept my insurance?"
 "Can I book an appointment?"